tbwhite2/tbwhite2.github.io/_posts/2020-2-11-WhatCookin_DataPrep_2.md

 For now, I'm going to move on and come back as needed.

 With the IFICF score in hand - we can now create a prediction matrix with the most predictive N terms and begin modeling!
 In my next post, I'll begin the modeling process.
+If you'd like to see the full data prep workflow see my [github](https://github.com/tbwhite2/WhatCookin/blob/master/data_exploration.R)